 Why no Salt and Sugar for babies?
-As a parent, you are always get advised by pediatricians or fellow moms not to add salt and sugar to baby's food before one year.
+As a parent, you are always get advised by pediatricians or fellow moms not to add salt and sugar to your baby's food before one year.
 Wondered why?
-Here is the answer why no sugar and salt for babies below one year.
+There is no sugar or salt for babies below one year.

-Taste preferences for sugar and salt are mostly natural in babies.
+Taste preferences for sugar and salt are primarily natural in babies.
 Many will agree that sugar & salt will give happiness and enjoyment of food.
 This happy relationship becomes a problem when it is excess.
-It is especially harmful to infants and small children as they have a fragile system.
+It is especially harmful to infants and small children as they have fragile systems.

 Why No Salt for Baby Before One Year?